White-breasted robin

-The white-breasted robin (Eopsaltria georgiana) is a passerine bird in the Australasian robin family Petroicidae and the Yellow Robin genus Eopsaltria.
-Occasionally it is placed in the genus Quoyornis.
+The white-breasted robin (Eopsaltria georgiana) is a passerine bird in the Australasian robin family Petroicidae.
+It was often previously placed in the genus Quoyornis.
 It is endemic to southwestern Australia.
 Unlike many other Australian robins, it lacks bright colours in its plumage, being a predominantly greyish bird with white underparts.
 Like other closely related Australasian robins, it is a cooperative breeder.
 It is sedentary, with pairs or small groups maintaining territories.

 Taxonomy

 The white-breasted robin was first described by the French naturalists Jean René Constant Quoy and Joseph Paul Gaimard in 1830 as Muscicapa georgiana, taking its name from the site King George Sound, where the authors had collected specimens.
 It was later described by John Gould in 1846 as Eopsaltria leucogaster, though as the former took precedence, its specific name remains georgiana.
 Australian amateur ornithologist Gregory Mathews described a paler specimen from Warren River as a distinct subspecies warreni, though this was not recognised subsequently.

-A 2009 genetic analysis of nuclear and mitochondrial DNA unexpectedly placed the white-breasted robin as sister taxon to the two Tregellasia robins native to northeastern Australia.
-This result was confirmed by another molecular phylogenetic study published in 2011.